dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 4. it MUST contain a field `tx.to: Account`

 ## Extensions

+If extension standards are used in the context of ICRC-30, those are listed with the according `supported_standards` method of the base standard that gets extended.

 > [!NOTE]
 > FIX Do we need an extensions mechanism in ICRC-30 or would the extensions go into the base that ICRC-30 extends?
 Likely, it is the latter